All Episodes

 Larry Klayman was the founder of Judicial Watch.

-I remember interviewing him back in the mid-90s, right through 2000.
+I remember interviewing him back in the mid-90s right to 2000.

 Then when Bush got in, he criticized and sued over unconstitutional activities there.

-And now he has really turned up the heat with Obama because it's just the orgy of Constitution violations has become dictator level.
+And now he has really turned up to heat with Obama because it's just the orgy of Constitution violations has become dictator level.

-So he's a real trailblazer, and I'm very thankful.
+So he's a real trailblazer, and I'm very thankful that he was able to give us 10 minutes today.

 He joins us live.